New Paragraph

 Brandt Swardenski

-In the early part of his life, Mr. Swardenski learned that the world is often run by whoever shows up at the meeting.
+In the early part of his life, Attorney Swardenski learned that the world is often run by whoever shows up at the meeting.
 As a result, he makes sure he shows up for that meeting whenever possible.
 He has been a member of the board for non-profit organizations, collaborative justice initiatives, and statewide efforts to eliminate racial differences in the juvenile justice system.

 Outside of the office, you will find him trying to be a cyclist, seeking solace on his kayak, over enthusiastically discussing Packer football, or just watching his two children grow.
 Contact him today to get the services of an experienced and compassionate counselor who will consider the whole of your life as he guides you through your current legal problem.